ligato/docs/docs/tutorials/04_kv-store.md

     string greeting = 1;
 }
 ```
-Note: it is a good practice to put all Protobuf definitions for a plugin in a
+!!! note
-`model` directory.
+    It is a good practice to put all Protobuf definitions for a plugin in a `model` directory.

 Next, we need to generate Go code from our model.
 We will use the generated Go
 structures as parameters in calls to the broker.
 The code generation is controlled